mbtamuli/cni-quickstart/README.md

 # CNI Quickstart

+:warning: This is a extremely experimental :construction: WIP repository.
+Read any further at your own risk! :warning:

-This CNI plugin does nothing but attempt to modify the pod's network related details!
+This CNI plugin does nothing but attempt to modify the pod's network related details! :laughing:

 Actually, this plugin doesn't modify any of the pod networking at all, just the information shown in the pod description.